aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer/README.md

 greater control of the bootstrap experience to the CDK user.
 The important constructs in this library are the `IStagingStack`, a framework for an app-level bootstrap stack that handles file assets and docker assets and the `DefaultStagingStack`, which is a works-out-of-the-box implementation of the interface.
-Additionally, there is an `AppScopedStagingSynthesizer` that will synthesize CDK applications built with this new model of bootstrapping.
+Additionally, there is an `AppStagingSynthesizer` that will synthesize CDK applications built with this new model of bootstrapping.

 ## Bootstrap Model